baltrad/baltrad-exchange/doc/userguide.rst

   *uri* is what it sounds like, for sftp_sender the scheme is sftp:

-  *tmppattern* in some situations the file has to be uploaded with some identifier before it is renamed to wanted name in uri. the pattern should always be find-str and then replacement str.
+  *tmppattern* in some situations the file has to be uploaded with some identifier before it is renamed to wanted name in uri.
+The pattern should always be find-str and then replacement str. and the length of the list should be evenly divided by two so the format can be defined as [<re match>, <replacement>]*

 **bexchange.net.senders.scp_sender**